athenahealth/aone-fhir-subscriptions/README.md

 As noted above, we currently support only the `id-only` payload type.
 This means that events will contain a reference to the focus resource related to the event, but you will need to call back to a FHIR R4 or proprietary athenahealth API endpoint if you want to retrieve the latest content for that resource.
 While this introduces an extra step, it also reduces the risk of accidental PHI exposure by keeping all access control at the athenahealth API layer.
 It also helps avoid some ordering-related gotchas (see also [Event Ordering](#event-ordering) below).

-In addition to the focus resource ID, some events MAY also contain additional context such as the related Patient ID and/or Department ID (see example below).

 As per the Subscriptions R5 Backport IG, the first entry in each notification Bundle will always be a SubscriptionStatus resource which contains metadata about the Subscription associated with the event as well as metadata about the event(s) contained in the Bundle (see `entry[0].resource.notificationEvent[*].focus` below).
-At present this will be the only entry in the Bundle since `full-resource` payload is not supported at this time.

 The `entry[0].resource.notificationEvent` array MAY contain multiple entries if the platform has batched multiple events for this SubscriptionTopic into a single notification.
 The length of this array will always match the value of `entry[0].resource.eventsInNotification`.

+In addition to the SubscriptionStatus resource, the Bundle will also contain one AuditEvent resource corresponding to each entry in the `entry[0].resource.notificationEvent` array.
+These AuditEvents provide some additional metadata about the event such as the user/agent whose action triggered the event as well as topic-specific extensions (where applicable) with additional context such as the related Patient, Department, etc.  For details on the supported extension types, please see [AuditEvent Extensions](#event-extensions) below.

 Example request that would be sent to your webhook for a `Patient.update` event notification:
 ```